ChimeHQ/Neon/README.md

 - `Hybrid(Throwing)ValueProvider`: a fundamental type that defines work in terms of both synchronous and asynchronous functions
 - `RangeProcessor`: performs on-demand processing of range-based content (think parsing)
-- `RangeValidator`: manages the validation of range-based content (think highlighting)
+- `RangeValidator`: building block for managing the validation of range-based content
 - `RangeInvalidationBuffer`: buffer and consolidate invalidations so they can be applied at the optimal time
+- `SinglePhaseRangeValidator`: performs validation with a single data source (single-phase highlighting)
+- `ThreePhaseRangeValidator`: performs validation with primary, fallback, and secondary data sources (three-phase highlighting)

 Many of these support versionable content.
 If you are working with a backing store structure that supports efficient versioning, like a [piece table](https://en.wikipedia.org/wiki/Piece_table), expressing this to RangeState can improve its efficiency.